AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/model-data-in-schemas.md

 ## Create Loyalty Schema via UI

->[!NOTE]
->
->The term "mixin" was recently updated to "field group" in the Platform interface, might still appear in some of these screenshots.

-In this exercise, we will create a Luma Loyalty Schema to ingest loyalty data of customers.
+In this exercise, we will create a schema for Luma's loyalty data.

 1. Go to the Platform UI and ensure that your sandbox is selected.
 1. Go to **[!UICONTROL Schemas]** in the left navigation